Skylarity/MSRAM-Meeting-Prep/viz-tech-overview.md

 Turf.js is ideal for optimizing user-interaction with data - i.e. detecting if geographical points are within a selection, creating grids or random areas of arbitrary data, scaling, rotating, or otherwise transforming data, etc.

-Here, Turf.js is used to find the nearest hospital to a branch of a public library selected by a user. <sup>[[source](https://bl.ocks.org/pdbartsch/44332447869f2a450144)]</sup>
+Here, Turf.js is used to find the nearest hospital to a branch of a public library selected by the user. <sup>[[source](https://bl.ocks.org/pdbartsch/44332447869f2a450144)]</sup>

 ![turf-demo](images/turf-demo.png)